Demitsi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that creats a file, with text ending by a new line
+Write a script that write into a certain filethe results of a certain command.
+If the file exists then it should be overwritten if not then it should be created